Turn a Closet into a Craft Room

 Then we patched the walls and while that was drying, the hubby built the frame for the desk, pegboard and shelf.
 We ended up using some scrap wood as spacers behind the pegboard and we used an adjustable desk/table leg from Ikea in the center of the desk for support and a couple of brackets for the shelf from Home Depot.
 Here is a picture of the work in progress…

 Once the built-in’s were in place it was time to paint the room and built-ins.
 I decided to paint my desk and used Annie Sloan’s Chalk Paint in Old White on both desks.
 I also applied a generous coat of polyurethane to the desks so we can easily clean them.
 The wall color is Sherwin Williams Eder White.

 After painting everything, I decided to hang a quick DIY roman shade that I made a few years ago that was just sitting in storage since we moved.
 It’s just white canvas fabric that I sewed the ends and used three tension rods to hang the fabric so it gives the look of roman shades.
 I painted a pink stripe on the shade since the pops of color in this room are pink.

 Here is a look at some of the detailed organization in this room now…

 Organized my paper/card stock supplies in this crate from Michael’s and the drawer unit is from Ikea and holds my most used fabric supplies.
 I made the labels with my Cricut Explore.

 These black bins are from Ikea as well and this shelf is high enough that I can reach it but also leaves more room for the pegboard organization.
 I decided to use a pegboard because it’s so easy to change things around and I didn’t want to be married to shelving in one particular spot.

-And here is a picture of Leela’s corner and the wall with the pegboard (and Leela’s back in the background, hehe).
+And here is a picture of my daughter’s corner and the wall with the pegboard.

 So here is the before and after picture again.